iamrajon/Student_Record/README.md

-This is simple CRUD project made in Django Framework.
-You Can clone the project and view the project
+This is simple project made through Django Framework, It performs CRUD operation on Student Record Management System.
+If you are interested you can clone the project and overview!